barrycarter/bcapps/README-projects.txt

 TODO: client-side javascript wiki

-TODO: overlay antipodal map (good for beginners)
+TODO: overlay antipodal map (GOOD BEGINNER PROJECT)

 TODO: for a great circle between A and B, there are two points C and D that form the north and south poles if the great circle is the